nklymok/lviv_parkingbot/README.md

 - How much time it takes to get to the nearest parking lot.
 - How many parking spots there are.
 - How many inclusive parking spots there are.
+- Where the next closest parking lot is.
 <a href="usage"></a>
 ## Usage:
 It's really that easy: